Fact Or Fiction

 The CDC Safety Office and eight managed care organizations (MCOs) also developed the Vaccine Safety Datalink (VSD) Project in 1990 to monitor, address and research immunization safety concerns.
 By gathering information from each participating MCO site, the VSD allows vaccine researchers to plan studies, investigate vaccine issues and fill specific gaps in knowledge of adverse (serious) side effects.
 The Project has helped guide National Immunization policy decisions, and has published more than 75 scientific articles addressing immunization safety.

 Millions of children are vaccinated every year and approximately 80 percent of all children are vaccinated on time.
 The number of children who experience side effects is very small compared to the number of children who benefit from vaccines.
-Immunizing your child provides an enormous benefit to her health.
+Immunizing your child provides an enormous benefit to his or her health.